olaroos/deepnetnotes/basics.md

 seeks to estimate the probability distribution of a text corpus using a autoregressive model either as a backwards- or forward-product.
 Problem:  encodes only uni-directional context.

+I don't understand the what this method is doing, we teach the model what to expect given a sequence starting from the left or the right.

 - (pretraining) **AE** AutoEncoding **BERT**: Bidirectional Encoder Representation from Transformers
 given an input token sequence with a portion of tokens replaced by a mask – pre-train network to recover original tokens from the corrupted version.
 Problem:  not able to model the joint probability using product rule – BERT assumes the independent tokens are independent of each other given the unmasked tokens.